frederic-perez/AmE-dictionary/data/dictionary.md

 __tag__ _n_ _(baseball)_ _Vogt caught the throw home and tried to make a sweeping tag._
 __tagline__ :two::hammer: _Our big tagline is to help others._
 __tailgate__ _v_ :two::hammer:
-__tailor__ _v_ :four::hammer: (tailored) _All patients with asthma should have their risk of having a future attack assessed and have their monitoring, treatment, and care tailored accordingly._
+__tailor__ _v_ :seven::hammer: (tailored) _All patients with asthma should have their risk of having a future attack assessed and have their monitoring, treatment, and care tailored accordingly._
 __tailspin<sup>1</sup>__ _n_ :four::hammer:
 __tailspin<sup>2</sup>__ _v_
 __taint__ _n_ _vulgar slang_ :two: The perineum.